terrylinooo/psr-http/README.md

 ## Author

-Shieldon HTTP message library (PSR-7 implementation) is brought to you by [Terry L.](https://terryl.in) from Taiwan.
+Shieldon PSR HTTP library is brought to you by [Terry L.](https://terryl.in) from Taiwan.

 ## License

-Shieldon HTTP message library is an open-sourced software licensed under the **MIT** license.
+MIT